 Get a cell phone plan that has streaming services included.

 T-Mobile is known for their Netflix on Us program, which gives Magenta cell phone plan members free Netflix.

 Magenta subscribers get free Basic Netflix, while Magenta Plus customers get free Standard Netflix.

-Pay for your Netflix membership with a discounted gift card.
+Pay for your Hulu and Netflix membership with a discounted gift card.